aleshaleksey/fansys23/movement-exploration.md

 - The duration of the "harvesting" and the magnitude of success determine the yield of the harvest.
 Critical failure results in the damage to the tools used (or HP loss or injury if the tool was the character's body or spirit).
 - Exceeding the threshold by 5 allows to double the yield or half the time.
 Exceeding by 10 or more, allows both.
 - Guideline yields:
- - Hunt/trap small prey: 1 small creature per day + 1 per 5 points by which the terrain threshold is exceeded.
+ - Hunt/trap small prey: 1 small entity per day + 1 per 5 points by which the terrain threshold is exceeded.
  - Strip a carcass (small, medium, large, huge, enormous): (30 min, 2h, 4h, 1d, 1 week).
 Threshold: (6, 9, 12, 18, 24).
  - Harvest surface plants/minerals: 5-30 min per 5ft.
 Threshold: Terrain.
  - Harvest subsurface minerals (mining): 1h-1d per 5ft Threshold: Terrain.